Deakon-Booher/Match-3/README.md

 ## Implementation

 Built using Godot 3.4.2

+-animated sprites
+-background image playlist that changes at certain scores -music track
+-sound effects
+-tile wiggle
+-tiles drop down into the grid
+-tiles slide to where they are supposed to go
+-coin effect when match in made
+-particles when a tile is selected

 ## References
  * [Juice it or lose it — a talk by Martin Jonasson & Petri Purho](https://www.youtube.com/watch?v=Fy0aCDmgnxg)